Krill paradox: Changing climates and its effects on krill/other species

-If our current population of krill in the South Ocean were to completely collapse, it could completely destroy the antarctic ecosystem.
-Krill and phytoplankton are an extremely crucial keystone species, as they not only form the basis for their environment's food web but also play a critical role in carbon sequestration.
+If our current population of krill in the Southern Ocean were to completely collapse, it could destroy the Antarctic ecosystem.
+Krill and phytoplankton are an crucial keystone species, as they not only form the basis for their environment's food web but also play a critical role in carbon sequestration.
 A vast majority of marine life including seabirds, penguins, seals and fish rely on the krill population for support.
 A bottom-up cascade of that level could have dire consequences including malnutrition in many marine species, a lower reproduction rate of marine life as well as a potential shift in sea bird migration.
-Not only this but they are important mediators of biogeochemical cycling in the South Ocean, specifically on their ability to enhance the process of carbon sequestration.
+Not only this but they are important mediators of biogeochemical cycling in the Southern Ocean, specifically on their ability to enhance the process of carbon sequestration.

 Changes in their current habitat can affect the krill's physiology, which can also affect their behavior, such as changes in swarm size and distribution.
 These changes could potentially have very serious consequences, a reduction in swarm size and biomass could decrease the amount of biological carbon pump in the Antarctic, reducing the amount of fecal pellets and carcasses sinking to the ocean floor, the flow of carbon sequestration could be significantly diminished.

 The current rate of krill harvesting is still a prevalent issue today, threatening to undo most of the work that has already been done, harming many critically endangered species of whales.
 As krill are the basis for a majority of the Southern Ocean's food web, the current demand for krill-based products in relation to our own form of farming fish has put new stress on the already teetering population of blue and fin whales.